The phases of a project life cycle

 - Modify project plans

-At the end of this phase, all of the agreed project deliverables should be completed and accepted by the customer.
+At the end of this phase, all the agreed project deliverables should be completed and accepted by the customer.

 The closing phase is a critical step in the project management life cycle.
 It signals the official end of the project and provides a period for reflection, wrap-up, and organization of materials.